billbuchanan/csn09112/week05_secretkey/labs/README.md

 ### Using Python

 Along with using the CLI, we can create the encryption using Python.
-In the following we use the boto3 library, and have a key ID of “98a90e1f-2cb5–4564-a3aa-d0c060cdcf0a” and which is in the US-East-1 region:
+In the following, we use the boto3 library, and have a key ID of “98a90e1f-2cb5–4564-a3aa-d0c060cdcf0a” and which is in the US-East-1 region:
 ```
 import base64
 import binascii